 39C.
 Financial provisions relating to contracts

-(1) There shall be an account at the Treasury called the “Police Fund” which shall form part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985.
+(1) An agency special purpose account called the Police Account is established under section 16 of the Financial Management Act 2006.

-(2) Moneys received on behalf of the State under a contract shall be credited to the Fund.
+(2) Moneys received on behalf of the State under a contract shall be credited to the Account.

-(3) Without limiting section 12 of the Financial Administration and Audit Act 1985, moneys received under a contract and credited to the Fund may be applied for the purposes of providing, maintaining or operating the police property that is the subject of the contract but if so applied, shall be applied in a manner not inconsistent with the contract.
+(3) Moneys received under a contract and credited to the Account may be applied for the purposes of providing, maintaining or operating the police property that is the subject of the contract but if so applied, shall be applied in a manner not inconsistent with the contract.

-(4) The administration of the Fund shall, for the purposes of section 52 of the Financial Administration and Audit Act 1985, be deemed to be a service of the Department.
+(4) The administration of the Account shall, for the purposes of section 52 of the Financial Management Act 2006, be deemed to be a service of the Department.

 [Section 39C inserted by No. 49 of 1995 s.
-3.]
+3; amended by No. 77 of 2006 s.
+17.]

 Part V — As to the powers of the Police Force and the apprehension of offenders